MSP-Greg/appveyor_ruby/README.md

     - ruby_version: "_trunk"
 ```

 I expect to be updating the trunk file several times a week, and will update BinTray with it and the log files from the build & test.
-Whatever is the most recent log file (`z_logs_YYYY_MM_DD_SNV.7z`) is the version of ruby contained in `ruby_trunk.7z`.
-All code 7z files are signed.
+Whatever is the most recent log file (`zlogs_trunk_YYYY_MM_DD_SNV.7z`) is the version of ruby contained in `ruby_trunk.7z`.
+All code 7z files are signed using 77D8FA18.